Montana-Media-Arts/440-interactive-performance/README.md

 - Show & Tell
     - MIT Media Lab; Opera of the Future
+- Logistics for Presentation of Project 2
+    - Order
+    - Needs
+    - Time
+    - I/O
+- Documentation and Write-Up of Presentation 2
 - **TODO:**
 - **Due:**

 **Wednesday**

+- Project 2 Performances in Class
 - **Due:**
-    - Project 2 Performances in Class
+    - Project 2
 - **TODO:**